urvin-compliance/caracal/README.md

 ### Paragraphs

 Paragraph text can be added using the `p` method.
-The method accepts several optional parameters for controlling the style and behavior of the paragrpah.
+The method accepts several optional parameters for controlling the style and behavior of the paragraph.

 In its simple form, a paragraph accepts a text string and formatting options.